 VIDEO GAME DESIGNER SALARY

-The Bureau of Labor Statistics reported that the 2022 average salary for video game designers was $111,130, with the top 10 percent making $174,140.
+The Bureau of Labor Statistics reported that the 2023 average salary for video game designers was $190,630, with the top 10 percent making $169,580 or more.
 As with any job, the more experience you receive, the higher your earning potential becomes.

 JOB OUTLOOK FOR VIDEO GAME DESIGNERS

-The Bureau of Labor Statistics also reports that demand for video game designers is expected to increase 5 percent by 2031, which is as fast as the national average of all occupations.
+The Bureau of Labor Statistics also reports that demand for video game designers is expected to increase 8 percent by 2032, which is growth that is faster than that of the national average.